bollu/bollu.github.io/README.md

   which is equal to the usual $n!/a!b!c!$ by cancelling and setting $c = n - a - b$.
 - Generalization is immediate.

-# Fundamental theorem of homological algebra [WIP]
+# Fundamental theorem of homological algebra [TODO]
 - Let $M$ be an $R$ module.
 - A resolution of $M$ is an exact chain complex `... -> M2 -> M1 -> M0 -> M -> 0`
 - A projective resolution of `P*` of `M` is a resolution such that all the `P*` are projective.